Why Does Alcohol Make Me Sleepy?

 Copy and paste this link

-Alcohol impacts your body in lots of ways, including making you sleepy (at first) and then waking you up in the night.
+If so, you are experiencing something that many others like you deal with every time they drink alcohol.
+Alcohol consumption impacts your body in lots of ways, including making you sleepy (at first) and then waking you up in the night.
 Why is this?
-And what other symptoms of drinking can be avoided by taking vitamin supplements like Asian flush pills.
+And what other symptoms of drinking can be avoided by taking vitamin supplements like Asian flush pills?
+Today, we're going to discuss all this and more.

-That’s why after a few drinks, you’ll probably begin feeling relaxed and sleepy.
-For those who have more of an alcohol dependence, or higher alcohol tolerance, they may require more drinks than normal to begin feeling sleepy.
+So, if you're asking yourself - why does alcohol make me sleepy? - this is why.
+You’ll probably begin feeling relaxed and sleepy after a few drinks.
+Those who have higher alcohol dependence, or higher alcohol tolerance, may require more drinks than normal to begin feeling sleepy.

 Either way, it's pretty normal to get sleepy and relaxed when drinking alcohol.